 In January 2022, the Scottish Sentencing Council published the sentencing young people guideline which states that rehabilitation should be a primary consideration when sentencing a young person aged 25 years or below.
-Therefore, sentencers need to consider the intellectual and emotional maturity of the child or young person at the time the offence was committed, given that children/young people are: more susceptible to peer pressure; less able to make good judgements; take more risks; and are less able to consider the consequences of their actions in comparison to an older person.
+Therefore, sentencers need to consider the intellectual and emotional maturity of the child or young person at the time the offence was committed, given that children/young people are more susceptible to peer pressure; less able to make good judgements; take more risks; and are less able to consider the consequences of their actions in comparison to an older person.
+However, as previously stated within this guide, these guidelines are again under review.